jcazevedo/jcazevedo.net/projects.md

 [rateyourmusic.com][rym].
 It’s written in Python, using lxml and requests.
 [rateyourmusic.com][rym] doesn't allow access via scraping or scripts which accesses the site in an automated fashion, so you should refrain from using this until they complete their API.
-I'll probably revive the project once that goes live.
+I might revive the project once that goes live.

 [AdForecaster](https://www.adforecaster.com/) (2012 -- )